takerum/meta_sequential_prediction/README.md

 https://drive.google.com/drive/folders/1_uXjx06U48to9OSyGY1ezqipAbbuT0vq?usp=sharing

-This is an example script to download and decompress the files:
+The following is an example script to download and decompress the files:
 ```
 # If gdown is not installed:
 pip install gdown